-Students must verify their vaccination and booster by filling out this form NorthernVermont.edu/COVID19Vaccination.
+Students must verify their vaccination by filling out this form NorthernVermont.edu/COVID19Vaccination.
 You will need to take a photo of both sides of your vaccination card to complete the form.
 Returning students in compliance with vaccine reporting during the 2021-2022 Academic Years are not required to report again.

 Our goal remains for all members of the NVU community who can be vaccinated to get vaccinated.
 We urge you to make every effort to complete your vaccination as soon as possible.
 Requests for medical and religious exemptions will be considered in accordance with Vermont law.
-To request an exemption, fill out the COVID-19 Vaccination Medical Exemption form or the COVID-19 Vaccination Religious Exemption Form and return it to the health centers on our campuses.
+To request an exemption, fill out the COVID-19 Vaccination Exemption Form and return it to the health centers on our campuses.